 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-Last week my post was about how I really don’t like to throw away costumes that can only be worn for one day.
-When your children are young, they grow so fast that a halloween costume one year rarely fits the next.
+I really don’t like to throw away costumes that can only be worn for one day.
+When your children are young, they grow so fast that a Halloween costume bought for one year rarely fits the next.
 This is so unecologically sound!
-So I made a Durable Witches Outfit.
-This week I am continuing this theme, showing other quick last minute halloween outfits made around a simple black dress.
+In light of this, one of the first Halloween outfits I made for my little one was a Durable Witches Outfit.
+I used a plain black dress as the base for a witch costume, and so thus can reuse the black dress on other occasions.
+But this post continues this theme, showing other quick last minute Halloween outfits made around a simple black dress.

 Halloween Outfits Made Around A Simple Black Dress